-The Students' Association has an agreement with Mount Royal University whereby Mount Royal University will collect SAMRU fees from students at the time of course registration and forward the fees to SAMRU within specific timeframes.
-If this agreement is terminated, SAMRU fees may be collected by any means deemed appropriate by the Board subject to the terms of the Post-Secondary Learning Act.
+The Students' Association has an agreement with Mount Royal University whereby Mount Royal University will collect SAMRU fees from students in the same manner as it collects tuition and other fees, and will forward the SAMRU fees to SAMRU within specific timeframes.
+If this agreement is terminated, SAMRU fees may be collected by any means deemed appropriate by the Board subject to the terms of the Alberta Post-Secondary Learning Act.